Get binary representation of categorical variables

 Details

-The conversion of categorical variable to binary variables is done via model.matrix.
-This function can be used to include categorical variables as part of the optimization criterion in k-means / k-plus anticlustering, rather than including them as hard constraints as done in anticlustering.
-This can be useful when there are several categorical variables or when the group sizes are unequal (or both).
+This function can be used to include categorical variables as part of the optimization criterion in anticlustering, rather than including them as hard constraints as done when using the argument categories in anticlustering (or fast_anticlustering).
+This way, categorical variables are treated as numeric variables, which can be useful when there are several categorical variables or when the group sizes are unequal (or both).
 See examples.
+Please see the vignette 'Using categorical variables with anticlustering' for more information on this approach.

 References